Proxy vs VPN: What Are the Differences?

 Frequently Asked Questions About Proxy Servers vs VPNs

-A good commercial VPN will probably be better for this use case – and give you fewer headaches.
+A premium VPN provided by a trustworthy company is the superior option for this use case – and will give you fewer headaches.

 As a general rule: use a VPN when you need one secure connection; use a proxy when you need many connections at once.
-For example, a VPN is better for protecting your connection, but it sucks for things like web scraping.
+For example, a VPN is better for protecting your connection, but is absolutely unsuited for tasks like web scraping.